Shame on You, Comcast!

 Today, we’re beginning to roll out something new to help high-speed Internet customers get where they want to go online even faster and easier than before.
 It’s called the Domain Helper service and we’re introducing it as a market trial in Arizona, Colorado, New Mexico, Oregon, Texas, Utah, and Washington.

 No!
 This service doesn’t help me get online faster or easier!
-It’s your sad attempt to squeeze a bit more money out of your deprived customers, while breaking many Internet services in the process and exposing your customers to security risks.
+It’s your sad attempt to squeeze a bit more money out of your customers, while breaking many Internet services in the process and exposing your customers to security risks.

 And now, they’ve officially rolled the service out nationwide to all Comcast customers so we can all take part in the wonderful experience of DNS hijacking.
 The Register had this to say about it: